radiatecode/laravel-permission-name-generator/README.md

 > Note: notice the `user-permission` key which contains only permission name, the package dynamically make a title for the permission name.
 >

-3. We can define controller by it's namespace, it could be whole namespace or it could be sub/prefix of controller namespace.
-This config play vital role to generate permissions because permissions will be generated only for our defined controllers.
+3. Define controller by it's namespace, it could be whole namespace or it could be sub/prefix of controller namespace.
+This config play vital role to generate permissions because permissions will be generated only for defined controllers.

 ```php
 /**